-West Virginia’s has made progress in healthcare price transparency on several fronts, implementing an APCD, passing legislation easing access to medical records, and creating annual financial disclosure requirements for facilities in order to determine the reasonableness of healthcare costs among providers.
-This year, West Virginia Governor Jim Justice signed HB2459, which exempts financially distressed hospitals in acquisition proceedings from going through the traditional Certificate of Need process.
-There is also currently a bill to remove the Certificate of Need law entirely, HB2523.
+West Virginia has made progress in healthcare price transparency on several fronts, implementing an APCD, passing legislation easing access to medical records, and creating annual financial disclosure requirements for facilities in order to determine the reasonableness of healthcare costs among providers.
+In the 2017 legislative session, West Virginia Governor Jim Justice signed HB2459, which exempts financially distressed hospitals in acquisition proceedings from going through the traditional Certificate of Need process.
 West Virginia also closely regulates hospital prices, requiring hospitals to submit all changes and amendments to hospital charges for approval.
 Competition in the insurance market is weak; however, as only one carrier issues qualified health plans on the individual insurance market and premiums for employer-sponsored plans are some of the highest in the country.

 Recent Legislative Developments